thandosim/Trucking/README.md

 # Development Environment

-The app was developed on Android Studio Ladybug Feature Drop | 2024.2.2 Patch I imntegrated Google maps API
+The app was developed on Android Studio Ladybug Feature Drop | 2024.2.2 Patch I imntegrated Google maps API.

 I used Kotlin as my main language.